vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 </VBox>
 ```

-If you declare your Controller class in FXML, it is automatically instiantiated for you.
-This brings one limitation to this approach - you need to have no-args constructor in your Controller, so it can be easily instantiated.
+If you declare your Controller class in FXML, it is automatically instantiated for you.
+This brings one limitation to this approach - you need to have no-args constructor in your Controller so that it can be easily instantiated.

 To obtain the auto-instantiated Controller instance, you can get it from your FXML Loader: